Owner-Operator Independent Drivers Association

 For Immediate Release

 Five top scholars were chosen for this honor.
-To apply, the students were asked to submit a 500-word reflection essay on how a trucker has influenced their life, the way their educational goals resonate with their personalities and to make suggestions for how OOIDA can improve the public image of the professional truck driver.
+To apply, the students were asked to submit a 500-word reflection essay on how a trucker has influenced their life, the way their educational goals resonate with their personalities and to enterain what changes they see occurring down the road that might improve the trucking industry.

 OOIDA sends a special thanks to Shell Rotella for their continued support.
-Shell Rotella donated $10,000 to the scholarship fund for the eighth straight year.
+Shell Rotella donated $10,000 to the scholarship fund for the tenth straight year.